 Communities also have access to other available channels as indicated in the Contact Us section of our website.

-Other significant areas of focus include training for employees and suppliers who interact with these communities in the areas where we have activities, and efforts to ensure community safety, which includes developing Integrated Community Safety Plans designed to prevent risks and document any incidents that need to be investigated and addressed in order to minimize impacts on stakeholders. (read more about our community safety initiatives).
+Other significant areas include: training for employees and suppliers who interact with these communities in the areas of influence of projects and operations, through regular training and awareness-raising programs.
+For its own employees, the company provides an online course available at any time through its learning system.
+The company also has a commitment to community safety, which includes development of Integrated Community Safety Plans, aimed at preventing risks and document any incidents that need to be analyzed and addressed.
+These measures reinforce control barriers and help minimize impacts on stakeholders (read more about our community safety initiatives ).

-With the revision of its Indigenous Peoples engagement strategy in 2022 and its commitment to implementing the Social Ambition to support Indigenous rights — which aims to “Support all Indigenous communities neighboring Vale’s operations in developing and implementing their plans to pursue the rights outlined in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP)” — Vale is committed to supporting Structuring Actions (Consultation Protocols, Territorial and Environmental Management Plans – PGTA, and/or Life Plans) for 11 Indigenous Peoples in Brazil.
-As part of this initiative, an extension course on Indigenous rights is offered in advance, taught by Indigenous experts, Indigenous lawyers, and leaders from the Indigenous movement with lived experience and expertise on the subject.
-In Canada, Vale’s engagement with nine Indigenous Peoples focuses on benefit sharing.
+By 2030, Vale is committed to implementing the voluntary Indigenous Rights Agenda, which aims to support all Indigenous Peoples neighboring its operations in developing and executing their plans to pursue rights as outlined in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+This support translates into the development of Structuring Action documents, such as Consultation Protocols, Territorial and Environmental Management Plans (PGTA) and/or Life Plans, as well as training processes that strengthen the autonomy of 11 Indigenous Peoples in Brazil.
+As a preliminary step of engagement, a consultation process is carried out with the communities.
+Following their agreement, an extension course on Indigenous rights is delivered by indigenists, Indigenous lawyers, and leaders of the Indigenous movement with lived experience and expertise on the subject.

 Vale's Archive